BobHanson/scifio-SwingJS/devnotes/SwingJS-notes.md

 In opposite order of discovery of the problem during development.

+14. 2020.01.01

+io.scif.formats.tiff.TiffParser
+io.net.imagelib2.type.numeric.integer.UnsignedIntType
+net.imglib2.type.numeric.integer.UnsignedInt128BitType
+io.scif.gui.UnsignedIntColorModel

+This will not work in JavaScript:

+		long offset = (previous & ~0xffffffffL) | (in.readInt() & 0xffffffffL);

+Neither longValue & ~0xffffffff nor intValue & 0xFFFFFFFF work in JavaScript.

+For the first, we need to use:

+ x/C|0*C  where c == 0x100000000

+and, for the second, we need a pass through a Uint32Array:

+ (uia[0]=intValue,uia[0])   where uia is a static new Uint32Array(1)

+In addition, in converting from long x to int, all that is needed is (int) x; anding with 0xFFFFFFFF does nothing to an int.

 13. 2019.12.31 io.scif.AbstractFormat#UpdateCustomClasses should skip abstract classes:

 	private void updateCustomClasses() {